alexrudy/yacme/README.md

 - `service` is the high level API, and provides a simple interface for issuing certificates.
 - `schema` provides all of the data structures to implement individual ACME endpoints.
 - `protocol` provides the JWT protocol used by ACME servers.
-- `key` provides support for ECDSA keys.
+- `cert` provides support for X.509 certificates.

 ## Goals